biomonika/HPP/palindromes/README.md

----
-title: "The analysis of metrics of palindromes accompanying the paper The Complete Sequence and Comparative Analysis of Ape Sex Chromosomes"
+# The analysis of metrics of palindromes accompanying the paper The Complete Sequence and Comparative Analysis of Ape Sex Chromosomes
----

 We analyzed GC content of palindrome arms and a spacer, their respective lengths, and the identity of corresponding arms in each palindrome.